uvaai/pdp/bigdata/en/temperatures/index.md

 **Tip:** make a separate function that takes a number like `19670513` and converts it into a more readable expression like `13 may 1967`.
 Make use of functions in a logical way!

-> If you need an extra challenge, find a way to reduce your duplicate code; the code that finds the minumum temperature and its date shouldn't be too different from the code that finds the maximum temperature and its date. _This is not a required part of the exercise._
+> If you need an extra challenge, find a way to reduce your duplicate code; the code that finds the minumum temperature and its date shouldn't be too different from the code that finds the maximum temperature and its date.
+Create a third function that can find both the maximum and minimum temperature depending on its inputs.
+Call this function in `get_highest_temp()` and `get_lowest_temp()`. _This is not a required part of the exercise._

 ### Assignment 2: cold colder coldest

-What is the longest period of uninterrupted days that had freezing temperatures (maximum temperature below 0◦C)?
-(If you would use the minimum temperature, you would find the longest period days that had temperatures below 0◦C).
+What is the longest period of uninterrupted days that had no temperatures above 0◦C (i.e. **maximum** temperature below 0◦C)?
 What was the date of the last day of this period of time?

 Write a function named `get_longest_freezing()` that returns both the longest number of days with uninterrupted freezing temperatures and the date of the last day of this period.
 The function should accept two arguments: `max_dates` and `max_temps`.

-Print the answer to both questions in one line, such that `check50` understands your output.
+Print the answer to both questions in one neatly formatted line, such that `check50` understands your output.
+Remember to reuse any formatting functions you wrote before.

-### Assignment 3: Summer days and tropical days
+### Assignment 3: summer days and tropical days

 A day is a summer day when the maximum temperature is 25 degrees Celsius or higher.
 On a tropical day that maximum temperature would even reach 30 degrees.
 All tropical days are also summer days.
 Make a graph where both the number of summer days and tropical days is displayed for each year.
 A neat solution would be to use a barchart.
 Write a function that creates this barchart and name it appropriately.

-### Assignment 4: First heat wave
+### Assignment 4: first heat wave

 In the Netherlands we speak of a heat wave when the maximum temperature has been higher than 25◦C (summer days) for at least five uninterrupted days of which at least three days had maximum temperatures of at least 30◦C (tropical days).

 Write a function named `get_first_heat_wave()` that returns the *first* year that a heatwave was found within the dataset following this definition.
 The function should accept two arguments: `max_dates` and `max_temps`.

-Print the result of the function.
+Print the result of the function in a neatly formatted line.

 ### Clean code and clean output